Using Electric Blanket During Pregnancy – Is It Safe?

 FAQs

 It’s generally not recommended to use an electric blanket directly on the abdomen during pregnancy, especially in high settings.
 This practice can pose risks related to overheating and potential exposure to electromagnetic fields (EMFs).
+A 2009 study found that maternal occupational exposure to extremely low frequency magnetic fields (ELF-MF) shortly before and during pregnancy may cause certain brain tumours in their offspring (8).

 Heated mattress pads are considered a safer alternative to electric blankets during pregnancy.
 They provide consistent warmth without the potential risks associated with the elevated settings of some electric blankets.

 Follow the manufacturer’s cleaning instructions provided with the electric blanket.
-In many cases, it’s recommended to detach the controller, spot-clean any stains, and either hand wash or machine wash the blanket on a gentle cycle.
+In many cases, it’s recommended to detach the controller, spot-clean any stains, and either hand-wash or machine-wash the blanket on a gentle cycle.
 Always ensure the blanket is completely dry before use to prevent electrical issues.

 Also Read: